PalashBansal/Pacman/README.md

 Raise issues(bugs or new feature requests) from Issues section.

-Create a PR solving any issues (Follow 1 PR <-> 1 Issue rule)
+Create a PR solving any issues (Follow 1 PR <-> 1 Issue rule) Please keep a stand-alone PR for code refactoring free of new features/bug-fix.

 Any contributions are highly appreciated ☺